surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* Fixed an incorrect variable name to clear the shortened URL transient cache when saving a post.
+	* Fixed an incorrect URL variable name to clear the shortened URL cache when saving a post.
 * *Developer Notes*
 	* None